makuge/web23-exercise-2/README.md

 2. In the second task you will code your first `form`.
 This is the biggest of the three tasks.
 In our form, the user will be able to edit the data of one specific movie.

-    For this to work you will first add a new GET endpoint - namely `GET /movies/:imdbID` - to request the data of a single movie from the server.
+    For this to work you will first add a new GET endpoint - namely `GET /movies/:imdbID` - to request the data for a single movie from the server.

     Then, you will add navigation from the overview page `index.html` to the edit page `edit.html`.
 This navigation is triggered when the user clicks the `Edit` button of a movie.

     Finally, we will add the `Save` and `Cancel` buttons.
-The `Save` button will be implemented in task 3 (for the moment is does nothing), the `Cancel` button navigates back to the `index.html` file, our movie overview page.
+The `Save` button will be implemented in task 3 (for the moment it does nothing), the `Cancel` button navigates back to `index.html`, our movie overview page.

-3. The third task finally adds the code to update the movie data entered by the user.
+3. The third task finally adds the code to update the movie data modified by the user.
 This is triggered when the user clicks the `Save` button in our movie form.
 Saving a modified movie involves another endpoint on the server, the `PUT /movies:/imdbID` endpoint, which you will also implement.

 ### Checking your implementation
 As in exercise 1, to check whether your implementation is working as expected you **run** Cypress end-to-end tests.
 These tests are the exact same tests we will use to assess your implementation once you commit it to the GitHub repository.
 In this exercise there are a total of 10 tests, each for one of the subtasks.